-A review of the business during the year is contained in the Chairman's Statement on pages 3 to 5.
+A review of the business during the year is contained in the Chairman's Statement above.

 The results for the year to 31 March 2015 are set out in the financial statements.

 On 13 February 2015, the Company declared a dividend of 0.525p per share, which was paid to shareholders on 20 March 2015.
 The current intention of the Company is to pay a dividend quarterly.
 Further details on dividends are given in note 8 of the financial statements.